Skip to main content

 Who MPPT Controllers Are Best For

 • Any solar system over 200 watts — Once your array exceeds 200 watts, the energy gained from MPPT tracking exceeds the cost difference between MPPT and PWM controllers within one to two years.
-For larger systems, the payback is even faster.

 • Cold climate installations — Solar panel voltage increases in cold temperatures, widening the gap between panel voltage and battery voltage.
 MPPT controllers shine in cold weather because they convert all that extra voltage into usable charging current.
-PWM simply wastes it.

 • Systems using higher-voltage panels — Grid-tie solar panels (60-cell or 72-cell) have higher voltages than the 36-cell panels designed for 12V battery charging.
 MPPT controllers can use these higher-voltage, lower-cost panels efficiently, while PWM controllers cannot.